-This site generally occurs on gently sloping to nearly level stream valleys, high mountain valleys, and on flood plains with slopes of 0 to 4 percent.
+This site generally occurs on nearly level slopes of 0 to 4 percent.
+The surface is not flat, but slightly undulating with small depressions and high spots.
+Elevations range between 2000 to 5000 feet (600 to 1550 meters).
+These sites are associated with gently sloping to nearly level stream valleys and high mountain valleys on flood plains.
 It also occurs around localized seeps and springs.
 This site is frequently dissected by old stream courses, oxbows, and potholes.
-The surface is not flat, but slightly undulating with small depressions and high spots.
-Elevations range between 4000 to 6000 feet (120 to 1850 meters).